texhex/BiosSledgehammer/README.md

 6.41.B == Firmware\TPM12_6.41.198.0_to_TPM20_7.61.2785.0.BIN
 ```

-In this case, BIOS Sledgehammer will first try to flash the first file.
-If the TPM update executable returns a *Wrong firmware file* error, the second firmware file is tried.
+BIOS Sledgehammer will first try to flash the first file (*6.41.A).
+If the TPM update executable returns a *Wrong firmware file* error, the second firmware file (*6.41.B*) is tried.

-### BIOS Setting dependencies
+### BIOS setting dependencies

-Newer BIOS version for the EliteBook series (G3 or upward) do not allow TPM updates when either [Intel Software Guard Extensions aka "SGX"](https://en.wikipedia.org/wiki/Software_Guard_Extensions) or [Intel Trusted Execution Technology aka "TXT"](https://en.wikipedia.org/wiki/Trusted_Execution_Technology) are turned on.
+Newer BIOS version for the EliteBook series (G3 or upward) do not allow TPM updates when either [Intel Software Guard Extensions aka "SGX"](https://en.wikipedia.org/wiki/Software_Guard_Extensions) or [Intel Trusted Execution Technology aka "TXT"](https://en.wikipedia.org/wiki/Trusted_Execution_Technology) are activated.

-To support this, BIOS Sledgehammer can change BIOS Settings just before the TPM update using the file `` TPM-BIOS-Settings.txt``, so these two BIOS settings will be turned off.
-If no TPM update is required, this file is ignored.
-It works exactly the same as described in [BIOS Settings](#biossettings) and should only contain the changes that are required for the TPM update to succeed.
+To support this, these BIOS settings can be disabled just before the TPM update takes place using the file `` TPM-BIOS-Settings.txt``.
+If no TPM update is required, no changes are made.
+The file works exactly the same as described in [BIOS Settings](#biossettings) and should only contain the changes that are required for the TPM update to succeed.

 ```
 # EliteBook 8x0 G4 BIOS Settings required for TPM update
 # When these options are activated, no TPM firmware can be installed

 Intel Software Guard Extensions (SGX) == Disable Trusted Execution Technology (TXT) == Disable
 ```

 **NOTE:** It is perfectly fine to set a setting here differently than in [BIOS Settings](#biossettings).
-For example, in this file **Trusted Execution Technology (TXT)** can be configured to *DISABLE* here (as this is required to allow an TPM update) but *ENABLE* in [BIOS Settings](#biossettings).
+For example, **Trusted Execution Technology (TXT)** needs to be *DISABLE* here (as this is required to allow an TPM update) but can be set to *ENABLE* in [BIOS Settings](#biossettings).
 The later is executed after the TPM update so the settings there will be in effect.

-### Disable BitLocker check
+### Disable automatic BitLocker decryption

-In cases of updates for in-use machines, the automatic decryption of BitLocker might not be desired as it will require a full roll-in of BitLocker.
-For these cases, it is possible to remove the TPM protector from BitLocker and disable it before BIOS Sledgehammer is run and then specify **IgnoreBitLocker==Yes** in ``TPM-Update.txt``.
-When set, no automatic decryption will take place.
+In cases of updates for in-use machines, the automatic decryption of BitLocker that BIOS Sledgehammer performs might not be desired as this will require a full roll-in of BitLocker later on.

+It is possible that a script (executed before BIOS Sledgehammer) removes the TPM protector and then pauses BitLocker protection.
+Adding the parameter **IgnoreBitLocker==Yes** in ``TPM-Update.txt`` will cause BIOS Sledgehammer to ignore BitLocker all together and not start a full decryption.

 ```
 # Ignore BitLocker - If activated, no automatic BitLocker decryption will take place
 IgnoreBitLocker==Yes
 ```

-:warning: **WARNING!** Please take extra care when using this parameter.
+:warning: **WARNING!** Please take extra care when using this parameter!
 When removing the TPM protector using ``manager-bde.exe`` and forget to also specify the **RebootCount** parameter, you can lock yourself out of your device.
 For full details, see the [manage-bde docs](https://technet.microsoft.com/en-us/library/ff829848(v=ws.11).aspx#BKMK_disableprot).
+You have been warned.

 ## <a name="biospassword">BIOS Password</a>